filipealvesdef/best_matched_restaurants/README.md

    python -m unittest tests
    ```

-   The test runner will automatically and execute all test cases in the `tests/` directory.
+   The test runner will automatically execute all test cases in the `tests/` directory.
 The output should be:

    ```
    .............